evadne/wp-e-commerce/trunk/readme.txt

 = 3.7.6.4 =
 * Show Product Shipping and Base Shipping Costs on Packing Slip
-* Fix product permalinks that went astray in last upgrade
+* Fix product and category permalinks problems that occurred in v3.7.6.3.
+Note: any 3.7.6.3 users that have edited products and/or categories, they will need to re-edit them after upgrading.
 * Fixed an issue with the currency converter
+* Renamed (removed the space in the filename) and updated the POT file for translators (wpsc-en_EN.pot)
 * Removed unused install_and_update file from plugin folder
+* Fixed some PHP warnings / notices

 = 3.7.6.3 =
 * Bugfix release